harshitvsaxena/Resources/Nginx-and-NodeJS-Communication/README.md

 Please complete these installation before starting this.
 Also I assume you are having a node.js app running to know if the setup is working or not.

-If you do not have an app in node please go through this link to create your first app: http://socket.io/get-started/chat/
+If you do not have an app in node.js, please go through this link to create your first app: http://socket.io/get-started/chat/

 It is pretty easy and you will get to learn a lot about node.js